 2. You've experienced painful past relationships

-To identify the source of your anxieties, ask yourself the right questions; What were your past experiences like?
+To identify the source of your anxieties, ask yourself the right questions; What were your love stories like?
 What memories did your ex leave you with?
-Any new relationship inevitably brings back your past experiences and can at the same time reopen old wounds such as betrayal...
-It may be time to face your demons, because only you can do it.
+Any new relationship inevitably brings back your experiences and can at the same time reopen old wounds such as betrayal...
+It may be time to face your demons because only you can do it.